axtux/CryptoCurrency/README.md

 The master node also handle GET and POST requests :
   - GET : get the last block of the blockchain.
   - POST : submit the new mined blocked to the relay nodes.

+To execute the relay nodes you have to execute the following command : relay.py 0

+To execute the master nodes you have to execute the following command : master.py

+# How to execute the Miner

+To execute the Miner node you have to execute the following command : miner.py addr The addr parameter is the address where the rewards are sent.

 # How to launch the program